 The wetlands (as with all RSPB reserves) hold a variety of free events on over the summer.
-In fact, from the 1st – 4th August they have a ‘Family Fun in the Wild’ event on, where adults and kids can find out more about the birds on the reserve, watch them feed, and make some feeders to take home.
 There’s a cafe on site, too, should you fancy some light refreshment.
 It’s open every day, and offers some great panoramic views.

 Sadly dogs aren’t allowed in the reserve itself, but there’s a great, 3km dog-walking route nearby, which we also wandered down, and that’s where we managed to spot (and photograph, with a zoom lens) this handsome looking buzzard!